 In Addition to Security Services, What Else Can We Expect of an Executive Protection Operative?

 The primary role of an executive protection operative is the security/close personal protection and wellbeing of their principal.
-That said, “wellbeing” may also include tasks which are not always associated with “security”.
+That said, “wellbeing” may also include tasks that are not always associated with “security”.
 As long as the safety of the principal is not compromised it’s not uncommon for executive protection operatives to conduct administrative, logistical and facilitation style tasks.

 Free Guide – How to Hire an Executive Protection Agent